drshahizan/software-engineering/project/project/sec02/program/readme.md

 - Describe the approach and methodologies utilized to tackle the project.
 - Explain the software development life cycle model or any other relevant methodology adopted.
 - Highlight any specific tools, technologies, or frameworks employed during the project.

+The project adopted the Agile methodology for software development, which focuses on iterative and incremental development, flexibility, and collaboration.
+The Agile manifesto values individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation, and responding to change over following a plan.

+Here is a breakdown of the activities for each phase of the Agile methodology in the context of the project:

+1. Planning:
+   - Define the project scope: Clearly define the objectives, requirements, and boundaries of the project.
+   - Establish the project team: Identify the necessary roles and responsibilities within the team.
+   - Create the product backlog: Develop a prioritized list of user stories and features that need to be implemented.

+2. Requirements Analysis:
+   - Gather user requirements: Engage with stakeholders and end-users to understand their needs and expectations.
+   - Create user stories: Convert user requirements into concise, user-centric descriptions of functionality.
+   - Prioritize user stories: Collaboratively determine the order in which user stories should be implemented based on business value and dependencies.

+3. Design:
+   - Create wireframes: Design low-fidelity representations of the user interface to visualize the layout and structure.
+   - Design database schema: Determine the structure and relationships of the data in the application.
+   - Create UI mockups: Develop high-fidelity visual representations of the user interface to demonstrate the final look and feel.

+4. Development:
+   - Implement features: Write code to develop the functionalities specified in the user stories.
+   - Conduct code reviews: Regularly review the code to ensure quality, readability, and adherence to coding standards.
+   - Conduct unit tests: Write and execute tests to verify the individual units of code.

+5. Testing:
+   - Conduct integration testing: Test the interaction between various components and modules of the software.
+   - Conduct acceptance testing: Validate that the software meets the specified requirements and is ready for deployment.
+   - Resolve defects: Address any issues or bugs identified during testing and ensure they are fixed.

+6. Deployment:
+   - Deploy software to production: Release the software to the production environment for end-users.
+   - Train users: Provide training and documentation to users to ensure they can effectively use the software.
+   - Provide support: Offer ongoing support and maintenance for the software, addressing any user concerns or issues.

+In terms of tools, technologies, and frameworks, the project utilized the following:

+- Figma: Used for creating wireframes and UI mockups, allowing for collaborative design.
+- GitHub: Employed for version control and collaboration among the development team.
+- draw.io: Utilized for creating diagrams and visual representations of the system architecture.
+- HTML and CSS: Used for front-end web development to structure and style the user interface.
+- PHP: Employed as a server-side scripting language for implementing back-end functionalities.

 ## 3. Implementation:
 Requirements Gathering: